AminTaheri23/Score-based-Face-Quality-Assessment-FQA/README.md

 ## Aknwoledgements
-Seyed Mohammad Amin Taheri at Shenasa-ai.ir during internship for any questions, don't hesitate to open and issue or contact me on: amintaheri90@gmail.com
+Seyed Mohammad Amin Taheri at http://Shenasa-ai.ir during internship for any questions, don't hesitate to open and issue or contact me on: amintaheri90@gmail.com